Dolomedes minor

-Dolomedes minor is a semiaquatic spider in the family Dolomedidae that is endemic to New Zealand, where it is known as the nursery web spider.
+Dolomedes minor is a semiaquatic spider in the family Dolomedidae that is endemic to New Zealand, where it is known as the nursery web spider, not to be confused with the family Pisauridae.

 Identification

 Dolomedes minor is pale brown to grey, like the rocks around which they live, helping to camouflage them against predators.

 The spider has large pedipalps, which are usually used for sensory purposes.
 The female D. minor can easily be identified based on the position of the epigyne on the underside of the abdomen.
 They possess large chelicerae, which are located just below the eyes.

 The spider has a body length of about 18 mm.
 The females are almost twice the size of the males.
 They move very fast and possess a long leg-span: over sixty millimeters for a fully grown female.

 Habitat

 D. minor is found in a variety of habitats throughout New Zealand.
-They survive in a variety of terrains, from sea level up to subalpine areas, including shrubland containing Gorse (Ulex europaeus) and Manuka (Leptospermum scoparium), swamps and grasslands.
+They survive in a variety of terrains, from sea level up to subalpine areas, including shrubland containing gorse (Ulex europaeus) and mānuka (Leptospermum scoparium), swamps and grasslands.
 When hunting, they can be seen waiting around the water's edge and active amongst the stones, although they are nocturnal hunters.
 The spider is noticeable in these areas due to the large white nests thickly webbed to the ends of plants throughout these regions.
 Females will usually remain with their young in these habitats once their nursery webs have been constructed.